Pure Maple Fudge

 - Grease the bottom and sides of a loaf pan with butter, then line the pan with parchment paper, leaving a bit of an overhang on both the long sides.

-- After 5 minutes, pour in the heavy cream; without stirring bring the mixture back to the boil (careful, it will rise again) and then let it simmer until it reaches 236°F on a candy thermometer, which should take about 20 minutes.
+- After 5 minutes, pour in the heavy cream; without stirring bring the mixture back to the boil (careful, it will rise again) and then let it simmer until it reaches 236 degrees F on a candy thermometer, which should take about 20 minutes.

-- As soon as the mixture reaches 236°F, remove the pan from the heat source.
+- As soon as the mixture reaches that temperature, remove the pan from the heat source.
 Add the butter to the pot but do not stir it in.
-Let the mixture cool for 5-8 minutes.
+Let the mixture cool for 8 minutes.

-- Beat with an electric mixer on medium speed for about 5 minutes, until the sugar mixture gets thicker, lighter, loses its sheen and starts to show signs of crystallization.
+- Beat with an electric mixer on medium speed for about 5 minutes, until the sugar mixture gets thicker, lighter, looses its sheen and starts to show signs of crystallization.

 - Promptly transfer the fudge to the prepared pan; spread all the way to the edge and transfer to the fridge until completely set, about 2 to 3 hours.